 Reverse zone file entry

-Also note that the reverse DNS table is moving from
+Also note that the reverse DNS table has moved from

 Please note that the following addresses MUST NOT appear in the global DNS cloud: